 It is not yet known how many of Afghanistan’s 17 million eligible voters actually put their lives on the line for the almost naïve hope that they can effect change, and it is thought the final results of the election won’t be known for two weeks – although preliminary results may take only days.
 The big deal is whether Karzai has made it to the fifty percent threshold and thereby avoids a run-off against the second highest polling candidate.

 Karzai – surprise, surprise – has already called the election a success.
-However as with the last election in Iraq, the concept of ‘success’ has to be reappraised.
+However as with the last election in

 Success against insurgents or the Taliban means taking the worst case scenario and breathing again when Armageddon is avoided.
 It means an inability on the part of the Taliban to carry out many of its blood-curdling threats.
 It does not mean taking account of the people who did in fact die due to rocket attacks on polling day.